 Other Public Datasets

 There are many other public datasets available for you to query, some of which are also hosted by Google, but many more that are hosted by third parties.
 You can share any of your datasets with the public by changing the sharing permissions associated with your dataset.
-For more information about sharing datasets, see Access Control.
+For more information about sharing datasets, see Assigning access controls to datasets.

 - Sample Tables